 I am currently a Principal Investigator and research team leader at the department of Oncology-Pathology of Karolinska Institutet.

 Gry Johansen, MD, PhD student

 Xia Hao, Pharmacologist, PhD student

 Sujata Lalit Kumar, MD, Post doc

-I am also co-supervisor of three doctoral candidates:
+I am also co-supervisor of two doctoral candidates:

 Ovarian tissue cryopreservation and transplantation among alternatives for fertility preservation in the Nordic countries - compilation of 20 years of multicenter experience.